 44.1 If the Arbitral Tribunal has not yet been constituted, either party may request the benefit of the emergency procedure for the purpose of having only an interim measure or a security measure decided upon.

-44.2 In this case, the Arbitral Tribunal shall be composed of a sole arbitrator appointed by the President of the Court.
+44.2 In this case, the Arbitral Tribunal shall be composed of a sole arbitrator appointed by the President of the Chamber.

 44.4 The sole arbitrator may not or will not be called upon to sit on the Arbitral Tribunal established in the ordinary procedure which will hear the merits of the dispute.